| Flying officer Tytherleigh,

 breached before their turn came.
 Instead, they flew

-on to the Eder dam, where they made two trail runs before
+on to the Eder dam, where they made two trial runs before

 releasing the 'bouncing bomb' on the third.
 The bomb